JMShultz/QuizGame/README.md

 # QuizGame

-This aplication will allow clients to understand about social media marketing and search engine optimization.
-As well as online repution management.
+This will allow users to play a programming quiz game.

    <img src="./assets/images/ScreenShot.png">